CSE2307SP26/project-danielyoogroup/README.md

 9. A bank adminstrator should be able to add an interest payment to an existing account when necessary.
 (Daniel)

 ## What user stories do you intend to complete next iteration?
+We roughly completed every user story, but we are planning on cleaning the code for the next iteration.

 ## Is there anything that you implemented but doesn't currently work?